 Visible label must be included in the accessible name

-Label in Name Accessibility isn’t only about avoiding violations — it’s about ensuring your product can be used confidently by everyone.
-This guide explains the principle of this rule, shows what goes wrong in real-world code, and provides a verified fix that meets WCAG and the European Accessibility Act (EAA).
+Accessibility isn't just about avoiding violations — it's about ensuring that everyone can use your product with confidence.
+This guide explains each rule's intent, highlights common issues, and shows how to fix them according to WCAG and the European Accessibility Act (EAA).

 Why this matters